 From Year 9 onwards, students start to prepare for their GCSE Art course through experimental drawing and deeper exploration of media, materials and techniques.
 They investigate the work of other, relevant artists in relation to their own visual work and produce outcomes that they analyse and improve upon.

-Sue Attia has been teaching Art for 15 years and has a degree in Fine Art from Kingston University.
-Prior to teaching, Sue was a self-employed illustrator.
+Sue Attia has a degree in Fine Art from Kingston University.

-Claire Cossey has been teaching for 16 years and has degree in Fine Art Print Making from Brighton University.
-She has worked at Fabrica Gallery in Brighton and has exhibited her printmaking work.
+Claire Cossey has a degree in Fine Art Print Making from Brighton University.

 Events and Activities

-Year 11 GCSE exhibition as part of the Brighton Festival Artists Open Houses, Saturday 20th May 2017 10.30am - 4pm.
-For news on the 2016 event please see the news story.
+Year 11 GCSE exhibition as part of the Brighton Festival Artists Open House.

 Termly celebration and awards for excellent art work across all year groups.
-Rolling in-house exhibition of student work, including Brighton University linked Printmaking club.
+Rolling in-house exhibition of student work.

 Print Making - students get the opportunity to experiment with a range of printing techniques from collagraph to lino printing.
 They will look at the work of artists and print-makers to inspire their own work.
 Students will also get the chance to work on a printing press.